fbrowther/Predicting-Credit-Risk-Using-Supervised-Machine-Learning-Models/README.md

             However, closer monitoring of the model performance on newer data should be used to assess if random resampling is necessary.

 ## Which Model to use for future predictions? -
-For deployment purposes, It is recommended that Linear Regression (with Preprocesing Step) be chosen.
+For deployment purposes, It is recommended that Linear Regression (with Preprocesing Step and Hyperparameter Tuning) be chosen.
+This model generated